TheThingsIndustries/lorawan-stack-docs/doc/content/reference/adr/_index.md

 </br>
 </div>

-To set the min NbTrans to `2` and max NbTrans to `3` for DR5 on `thethings.example.com`, first create a JSON file named `req.json` in the same folder with the following example contents.
+To set the min NbTrans to `2` and max NbTrans to `3` for for data rate index 5 (SF7 in EU868) on `thethings.example.com`, first create a JSON file named `req.json` in the same folder with the following example contents.

 ```json
 {